 5 cups turkey stock, or low sodium chicken broth

-2 cups diced, cooked
+2 cups diced, cooked turkey

 1 1/2 cups COOKED basmati rice